devyytrades/SLRemoverMQL5/README.md

-Timed Stop-Loss Remover EA for MetaTrader 5
+🛠 Timed Stop-Loss Remover EA for MetaTrader 5

-A simple yet powerful MetaTrader 5 Expert Advisor that temporarily removes stop-losses (SL) from all open positions at a specified time and restores them at a later specified time.
-Perfect for traders who want to manage SLs during specific market events or avoid accidental stops during high volatility periods.
+A MetaTrader 5 Expert Advisor (EA) that temporarily removes stop-losses (SL) from all open positions at a specified Start time and restores them at a specified End time.
+Ideal for traders who want precise control over SLs during high-volatility periods or specific market events.

-Features
+🔹 Features

-✅ Automatically removes SLs from all open positions at a customizable start time.
+✅ Remove SLs from all open positions at a custom time

-✅ Restores original SLs at a customizable end time.
+✅ Restore original SLs at a later custom time

-✅ Works for both BUY and SELL positions.
+✅ Works for both BUY and SELL positions

-✅ Preserves Take-Profit (TP) levels while modifying SLs.
+✅ Preserves Take-Profit (TP) levels

-✅ Operates on all symbols in your account, regardless of the chart it’s attached to.
+✅ Runs on any chart, affecting all symbols in your account

-✅ Fully configurable via input parameters.
+✅ Fully configurable via input parameters

-Input Parameters
+⚙️ Input Parameters
 Parameter	Description
-Start	Time when the EA removes stop-losses (format: HH:MM).
-End	Time when the EA restores the original stop-losses (format: HH:MM).
+Start	Time to remove SLs (HH:MM format)
+End	Time to restore SLs (HH:MM format)

 Example:
 Start = "15:30" → Remove SLs at 3:30 PM
 End = "15:45" → Restore SLs at 3:45 PM

-How It Works
+📌 How It Works

-The EA scans all open positions in your MT5 account.
+Scans all open positions in your account.

-At the Start time, it temporarily sets the SL of every position to 0, effectively removing them.
+At Start time → sets SL to 0 (temporarily removed)

-It records the original SL of each position in memory.
+Records the original SL for each position

-At the End time, it restores the original SLs while keeping the TP unchanged.
+At End time → restores the original SLs while keeping TP unchanged

-The EA runs on each tick and will only modify positions once per session.
+Operates once per tick for accuracy

-Installation
+📥 Installation

-Copy the compiled .ex5 file into your MT5 Experts folder:
+Place the compiled .ex5 EA into your MT5 Experts folder:

 MetaTrader 5\MQL5\Experts\

-Restart MT5 or refresh the Navigator panel.
+Restart MT5 or refresh the Navigator panel

-Attach the EA to any chart.
-It will work across all symbols in your account.
+Attach the EA to any chart

-Set your desired Start and End times in the EA input parameters.
+Configure your desired Start and End times

+⚠️ Make sure times match your broker server time

-Important Notes
+📝 Important Notes

-The EA will affect all open positions, regardless of the symbol.
+The EA affects all open positions, not just the chart symbol

-Make sure your Start and End times are set according to the server time (MT5 platform time).

-The EA does not delete stop-losses permanently — original SLs are restored at the specified End time.
+SL removal is temporary — original SLs are restored automatically

-Always test on a demo account first to ensure it works with your broker and trading setup.
+Test first on a demo account to ensure correct behavior

-Screenshots

-(Optional: add screenshots of input settings and the EA running on a chart)
+🎯 Recommended Use Cases

+During major news events to avoid accidental SL hits

+Temporary removal of SLs to manage positions manually

+💾 Releases

+Only the compiled EA (.ex5) is included in releases

+Source code is not included

+Users can download the .ex5 from the Releases section of this repository

-Support
+🆘 Support

-If you encounter any issues or have feature requests, please create an issue in this repository.
+For issues or feature requests, please create an issue in this repository.

-License

-This EA is free to use for personal trading purposes.
-Source code may be kept private in the repository.